ProRTC/prortc_ios_samples/ProRTC_v1.0/HowToUse.markdown

 Using the SDK
 -------------

-The ProRTC library requires Xcode 7+.
+The ProRTC requires Xcode 7+.

-Drag and drop ProRTC library folder into your project.
-Included files and folder:
+Drag and drop ProRTC.framework into your project.

-* Headers
-* libProRTC.a
-* libProRTCCore.a

-The ProRTC library requires the following frameworks and libraries:
+The ProRTC requires the following frameworks and libraries:

 * UIKit.framework
 * GLKit.framework